skyfielders/python-skyfield/skyfield/documentation/positions.rst

 You’ll want them measured against where the Earth’s poles are really pointing tonight.

-Skyfield uses the high precision IAU 2000A standard for both the precession that carries the Earth’s poles in their 26,000-year circle around the sky and also the short term wobbles in the Earth’s orientation that are called nutation.
+Skyfield uses the high precision IAU 2000A model to compute both the precession that carries the Earth’s poles in their 26,000-year circle around the sky and also the short term wobbles in the Earth’s orientation that are called nutation.